bennettslin/yearlings_bobtail_app/dot-categorisation-notes.md

 * My opinion, as spoken by me as the narrator.
 * Explanation of analogies, comparisons, imagery, and so forth.

-# PORTAL
+# WORMHOLE
-* Dot does not know portal subcategories.
+* Dot does not know wormhole subcategories.
 * Foreshadow of x and flashback to y.
 * Pun.